schizobovine/TSL4531/README.md

-# TSL45315
+# TSL4531
-Arduino library for the TSL45315 from ams
+Arduino library for the TSL4531x ambient light sensors from ams.